Home » Guides » Holders, Beneficiaries, and Backup Grantees

 Due Authorization

-As a general rule, either partnering holder may enter into binding commitments on behalf of the association.
-For that reason, the Holder Agreement must identify the key decisions that require the consent of both easement holders to be effective.
-Landowners need to know this as well; otherwise, either holder may appear to have the authority to bind the association and landowners will be protected if they rely on that authority and their reliance is reasonable under the circumstances.[18]
+Without a Holder Agreement that carefully defines the relationship between two holders, there exists no hard line between a partnering arrangement and a principal-agent relationship.
+By actions alone, the holders may oscillate between them over time.
+If a partnership arrangement is desired, it should be stated in a Holder Agreement that identifies the key decisions that require the consent of both easement holders to be effective.
+Landowners need to know this as well; otherwise, just as in the case of a principal-agent relationship, either holder may appear to have the authority to bind the association and landowners will be protected if they rely on that authority and their reliance is reasonable under the circumstances.[xii]

 Unwinding

-Issues to be Addressed by Holder Agreement
+Issues to Be Addressed by Holder Agreement

 The issues arising in a partnering arrangement in a conservation context are much the same as in a business context.